 - A minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale or previously earned master’s degree.

-- Completed courses in Object-Oriented Programming, Computer Networking, and Database with grades C, or above.
+- Completed courses in Computer Programming, Computer Networking, and Database with grades C, or above.

 If you are already in a graduate program, once admitted by the Cybersecurity (ITAA) graduate program, you may transfer up to 6 credit hours from your current program.